 That’s what Doc became to me: an invincible giant, those two magical words I could say that would make those boys shut up and leave me alone.
 Long before I could keep up with every game, before I found a niche for my own unique brand of baseball fandom, Roy made me feel like I wasn’t an imposter.
 He protected me – or more accurately, he helped me protect myself.

 He looked the part, too.
 Long before I became accustomed to pitching mechanics, I marvelled at the unnatural way his throwing hand was twisted behind him, the way his arms looked so big and strong.
 I learned recently that he was one of five Phillies players to take part in an anti-homophobia campaign, and that warmed my heart.
-It meshes perfectly with that idea I had of him, as someone who would stand up for the ostracized and wouldn’t let anyone be picked on on his watch.
+It meshes perfectly with that idea I had of him, as someone who would stand up for the ostracized and wouldn’t let anyone be picked on, not on his watch.